Woman reading on her electronic tablet.

 • Avoid filling out forms in email messages that ask for personal financial information.
 You should only communicate information such as credit card numbers or account information via a secure website or the telephone.

 • Always ensure that you're using a secure web site when submitting credit card or other sensitive information via your web browser.
-To make sure you're on a secure web server, check the beginning of the web address in your browsers address bar - it should be "https://" rather than just "http://".
+Check the beginning of the web address in your browser's address bar, It should be "https://" rather than just "http://".

 • Consider installing a web browser tool bar to help protect you from known phishing fraud websites.
 Ensure that your browser is up to date and security patches are applied.